Hero home Hero home

 *Based on the PRISM Registry including 5290 patients with stroke, amyotrophic lateral sclerosis, multiple sclerosis, traumatic brain injury, Alzheimer disease, and Parkinson’s disease.
 Patients with PBA symptoms were defined as having a CNS-LS score of ≥13.2

-NUEDEXTA is a combination of dextromethorphan HBr (20 mg) and quinidine sulfate (10 mg) in a capsule.
-It was proven to significantly reduce PBA episodes.1
+NUEDEXTA is a combination of dextromethorphan HBr (20 mg) and quinidine sulfate (10 mg) in a capsule.1

 Explore NUEDEXTA Efficacy